 - The VMware Horizon HTML5 Multimedia Redirection extension must be installed in the Chrome or Edge browser.

-- Horizon Client 4.6 or later must be installed with the HTML5 Multimedia Redirection Support custom setup option selected.
+- Update: Starting Horizon 7.9, there is support for Linux client systems.
+Horizon Client 5.1 or later must be installed with the HTML5 Multimedia Redirection Support custom setup option selected.
 This option is selected by default.

 - The BLAST (Extreme) or PCoIP protocols must be used.